anebz/cloud/Certifications/aws_machine_learning_specialty.md

 * Speaker identification, how many speakers
 * Channel identification: two callers can be transcribed separatedly, merging based on timing of utterances
 * Automatic language identification
-* Support custom vocabularies: vocab lists (just list of speciali words) or vocab tables (can onclude "SoundsLike", "IPA" (international phonetic alphabet) or "DisplayAs")
+* Support custom vocabularies: vocab lists (just list of special words)

-Create job, add audio file and it translates.
-You can create vocabulary from the UI
+* Supports vocabulary filtering, if a list of offensive words is provided
+* Can do content redaction, but only for PII info, not for censoring offensive words

-#### Polly
+### Polly

 * Text to speech
-* Lexicons
-  * Customize pronunciation of specific words and phrases
+* Supports lexicons: customize pronunciation of specific words and phrases
 * SSML (speech synthesis markup language)
   * Alternative to plain text, gives control over emphasis, pronunciation, breathing, whispering, speech rate, pitch, pauses
-  * But there is no "pronunciation" tag. but "emphasis" works.
+  * "Emphasis" tag exists, "pronunciation" tag doesn't
   * If something is pronounced wrong, use pronunciaton lexicons
-* Speech marks
-  * Can encode when sentence/word starts and ends in the audio stream.
+* Speech marks: can encode when sentence/word starts and ends in the audio stream.
 Useful for lip-synching animation

-#### Rekognition
+### Rekognition

-* Object and scene detection
-* Image moderation, facial analysis, face comparison
+* Object and scene detection, image moderation, facial analysis, face comparison, celebrity recognition
-  * You can use your own face collection
-* Celebrity recognition
 * Text in image
 * Video analysis
   * Objects/people/celebrities marked on timeline, people pathing
 * Images come from S3, or provide image bytes as part of request
-* Facial recognition depends on lighting, angle, eye visibility, resolution
-* Video must come from Kinesis Video Streams: H.264 encoded, 5-30FPS, favor resolution over framerate
+* Video must come from Kinesis Video Streams: H.264 encoded, 5-30FPS
-* Can use with Lambda to trigger image analysis upon upload
 * Supports custom labels, you can provide a small set of labeled images.
 Use your own labels for unique items

-#### Forecast
+### Forecast

 * Time series analysis
-* AutoML chooses best model for time series, you don't have to choose it yourself
+* AutoML chooses best model for time series
 * Works with any time series.
 It can combine with associated data to find relationships

-Different filling methods:

-* Middle filling: fills any missing values between the item start and item end data of a data set
-* Back filling: fills any missing values between the last recorded data point and the global end date of a dataset
-* Future filling: fills any missing values between the global end date and the end of the forecast horizon

----

-* CNN-QR (quantile regression)
-  * Computationally expensive -> expensive
-  * BEst for large dataset with hundreds of time series
-  * Accepts related historical time series data & metadata
-  * The only one who accepts past data
-* DeepAR+
-  * Recurrent NN
-  * Best for large datasets with hundreds of time series
-  * Accepts forward-looking time series & metadata
-* Prophet
-  * Additive model, handling non-linear trends and seasonality
-  * Cheaper than DL
-* NPTS (non-parametric time series)
-  * Simple and cheap
-  * Good for sparse data
-  * Has variants for seasonal / climatological forecasts
-* ARIMA (Autoregressive integrated moving average)
-  * Simple datasets, <100 time series
-* ETS (exponential smoothing)
-  * Lightweight
-  * Simple datasets, <100 time series

-#### Lex
+### Lex

 * Chatbot engine
 * Utterances invoke intents ("I want to oder a pizza")
 * Lambda functions are invoked to fulfill the intent
 * Slots specify extra information needed by the intent (pizza size, toppings etc.).
 Has to be coded
-* Can deploy to AWS Mobile SDK, Facebook Messenger, Slack, Twilio
+* Can be deployed to AWS Mobile SDK, Facebook Messenger, Slack, Twilio
 * Alexa uses Transcribe and Polly for text-to-speech and speech-to-text

 Amazon Lex Automated Chatbot Designer